HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

   addon:
     contentComposer:
       # Enables/Disables CSP frame-ancestor header
+      # Note: 'self' is always added when this is enabled to enable DX internal features
       # see: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors
       cspFrameAncestorsEnabled: false
       # Add list of allowed source URLS to the the CSP frame-ancestor header this will only reflect if cspFrameAncestorsEnabled is set to true